marctorsoc/marctorsoc.github.io/_posts/2017-05-30-interference-alignment.md

 <p style="text-align: justify;">Let's then review this scenario, since it is the first one where IA was shown to provide a boost in the DoF.</p>
 <p style="text-align: center;"><img src="/content/IC.png" alt="" width="350" height="186" /></p>
-<p style="text-align: justify;">Now there are $K$ transmitter-receivers, who only communicate with each other, so they receive interference containing messages intended to other users.
-They can be equipped with multiple antennas and then apply linear transformations via precoding and receiving filter as shown for null-steering and zero-forcing techniques.</p>
+<p style="text-align: justify;">Now there are $K$ transmitter-receiver pairs, who only communicate with each other, so they receive interference containing messages intended to other users.
+They can be equipped with multiple antennas and then apply linear transformations via precoding and receiving filters as shown for null-steering and zero-forcing techniques.</p>

 <strong>Results</strong>